Bolivia: Demographics

 According to the last two censuses carried out by the Bolivian National Statistics Institute (Instituto Nacional de Estadística, INE), the population increased from 8,274,325 (from which 4,123,850 were men and 4,150,475 were women) in 2001 to 10,059,856 in 2012.

 In the last fifty years the Bolivian population has tripled, reaching a population growth rate of 2.25%.
 The growth of the population in the inter-census periods (1950–1976 and 1976–1992) was approximately 2.05%, while between the last period, 1992–2001, it reached 2.74% annually.

 Some 67.49% of Bolivians live in urban areas, while the remaining 32.51% live in rural areas.
 The most part of the population (70%) is concentrated in the departments of La Paz, Santa Cruz and Cochabamba.
 In the Andean Altiplano region the departments of La Paz and Oruro hold the largest percentage of population, in the valley region the largest percentage is held by the departments of Cochabamba and Chuquisaca, while in the Llanos region by Santa Cruz and Beni.
 At national level, the population density is 8.49, with variations marked between 0.8 (Pando Department) and 26.2 (Cochabamba Department).

 The largest population center is located in the so-called "central axis" and in the Llanos region.
 Bolivia has a young population.
 According to the 2011 census, 59% of the population is between 15 and 59 years old, 39% is less than 15 years old.
 Almost 60% of the population is younger than 25 years of age.

 Largest cities and towns

-Approximately 67% of Bolivians live in urban areas, among the lowest proportion in South America.
+Approximately 69% of Bolivians live in urban areas, among the lowest proportion in South America.
 Nevertheless, the rate of urbanization is growing steadily, at around 2.5% annually.
-According to the 2012 census, there are total of 3,158,691 households in Bolivia – an increase of 887,960 from 2001.
-In 2009, 75.4% of homes were classified as a house, hut, or Pahuichi; 3.3% were apartments; 21.1% were rental residences; and 0.1% were mobile homes.
+According to the 2024 census, there are total of 4,125,627 households in Bolivia.
+In 2024, 84.7% of homes were classified as a house, hut, or Pahuichi; 6.1% were apartments; 8.2% were a single room or detached room; 0.6% were in an improvised dwellings and 0.1% were a non-residential structure not originally intended for housing.
 Most of the country's largest cities are located in the highlands of the west and central regions.